sapcc/maria-back-me-up/README.md

 - Automatic verification of existing backups
 - UI to see and select an available backup to restore to
 - UI shows status of backup verfication
+- UI/API can be secured via OAuth openID

 ## UI
 The UI is available via localhost:8081/